Daegu–Gyeongbuk

+Economy

 History

 Historically, the region was the birthplace of the Silla Kingdom.
 With Gyeongju as the capital, it first unified the Korean Peninsula and prospered for about thousand years.
 It left a number of remains around the city, which are listed as a World Heritage Site by UNESCO.

 In the Goryeo and Joseon Dynasty, it formed the northern half of Gyeongsang-do.
 Its name is from Gyeong of Gyeongju and Sang of Sangju, the two largest cities at that time.
 In the latter part of Joseon, it became home to the Korean Confucianism.
 Many cultural assets can be seen throughout the region including Andong.
 The Hahoe village of Andong and Yangdong village of Gyeongju are designated as the World heritages.
 From around the time, Daegu became the commercial center of the region.
 The provincial capital moved to Daegu in 1601.

 The current boundary of the region was first defined with the name of Gyeongsangbuk-do in 1896, the year when Gyeongsang-do was divided into Gyeongsangbuk-do and Gyeongsangnam-do.
-It had the largest population in the country until its division in 1981, when Daegu separated from Gyeongsangbuk-do.
 After more than four hundred years at Daegu, Gyeongsangbuk-do's provincial office moved to Andong in 2016.